 There also isn’t much difference between the various products.
 For example, the image below is for the life supplement and it uses most of the same ingredients as the mobility example above, just in a different order (meaning, different quantities).

 To me, this pattern suggests the ingredients probably don’t do all that much.
-After all, you’d expect a significant difference between two supplements that have completely different goals.
+After all, you’d expect a significant difference between the two supplements that have completely different goals.